TerranRich/SudokuSolver/README.md

 $htmlFooter = "</body>\n</html>";
 ```

-Then, to test it out, check out our example instantiation and so
+Then, to test it out, check out our example instantiation and some code to generate an XML of the puzzle.

 ```php
 // Test it out!
 This is an "extreme" level difficulty Sudoku puzzle, which is solveable by our dual-algorithmic solver.